lcrojano/lcrojano_vault/1. Projects/01 CSS Animation Practice/🚀 01 CSS Animation Practice.md

 **Embrace the excitement and embark on your journey of accomplishment!**

-> [!quote] The foolish man seeks happiness in the distance, the wise grows it under his feet.
+> [!quote] Discipline is the bridge between goals and accomplishment.
-> — James Oppenheim
+> — Jim Rohn